Are Fish Oil, Salmon Oil, Cod Liver Oil & Krill Oil the Same?

 How Much Omega-3 Should I Take Per Day?

-Fish oils derived from a blend of sardines, anchovies and other small oily fish naturally have the highest omega-3 content – up to 30% combined EPA/DHA (3).
-On the other hand, half of the fats are saturated, or the double of what is found in salmon or cod liver oil.
+Fish oils derived from a blend of sardines, anchovies and other small oily fish naturally have the highest content of omega-3 fatty acids – up to 30% combined EPA/DHA [3].
+On the other hand, half of the fats are saturated, which is roughly double of what is found in salmon or cod liver oil.

 If the fish oil has not been concentrated, it typically takes between 8 to 10 large capsules daily to get the 3000 mg of EPA/DHA omega-3s recommended for anti-inflammatory benefits.
 For more information about calculating the correct omega-3 dose, read this blog.